-Lactarius lignyotus, also known as Rufous Milkcap, is a dark brown, velvety Lactarius that grows under conifers and features fairly well-spaced gills, a long stem that is nearly as dark as the cap.
+Lactarius lignyotus, also known as Velvet milkcap, is a dark brown, velvety Lactarius that grows under conifers and features fairly well-spaced gills, a long stem that is nearly as dark as the cap.
 It exudes white milk that usually stains the flesh and the gills pinkish.

 mid-to dark brown with a velvety surface.
 As young with an inrolled margin, becoming flat or shallowly depressed, often with a central depression.
 Gills

 very slightly decurrent, close or nearly distant; white or whitish, remaining pale until old age, when pinkish to orangish hues often result from drying milk and spore maturation.
 Stem